GTLibraryDataVisualization/Map-Census-Data-with-Tableau/README.md

 In this training we will be using American FactFinder (https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml).
 American FactFinder is the best source of all Census data.
 The website allows you to query data to meet almost all of your needs.
 How to Query
-### 1. When you are on their website, click on Advanced Search
+### 1. Retrieve Census Data

  ![image](https://user-images.githubusercontent.com/37058499/64698820-93f1c880-d471-11e9-9be7-8c5fa9a07bc1.png)

+   a.
+When you are on American FactFinder website, click on Advanced Search
+   b.
+Under Advanced Search, click on SHOW ME ALL
 Note: This is the main page for Querying data.
 The four boxes on the left-hand side will allow us to filter the data to suit our needs.
-For this training we will be using data that consists of the median household income in Georgia by county and the median age in Georgia by county.
-To do this, click on topics and select People ->Basic Count/Estimate -> Resident Population.
+For this training we will be using data that consists of the median household income in Georgia by county and the population in Georgia by county 2012-2017.

-### 2. Filter this data down to Georgia Counties.
 To do this:
-   a.	click on Add/Remove Geographies,
-   b.
-Select Counties,
-   c.
-Select Georgia, and then select all counties.
+   c. click on Topics filter on the left top filter,
+   d. select People -> Basic Count/Estimate -> Resident Population
+   (At this point you have successfully applied one filter.
+Now let's load georgraphies information.)
+   e. click on Georgraphies on the left fiter list
+   f. on Select a Georghic Type: County-050
+   g. on Select a State: Georgia
- You should end up with the following:
+   h. on Select one or more geographic areas and click Add to Your Selections: All Counties in Georgia Now you should end up with the following:

  ![image](https://user-images.githubusercontent.com/37058499/64698900-bbe12c00-d471-11e9-8ad6-7407fc5af6ed.png)

-### 3. Select the right dataset on the result list.
+### 2. Select the right dataset on the result list
 Click on the second dataset.
-It is titled Annual Estimates of Resident Population: April 1,2010 to July 1,2017.
+It is titled Annual Estimates of Resident Population: April 1,2010 to July 1,2018.
 You should see something like the following:

 ![image](https://user-images.githubusercontent.com/37058499/64698992-e8954380-d471-11e9-99e9-77497ad473ae.png)

+### 3. Modify the table
+a. click in the link shown above
+b. on the top left, click on the Modify Table link.
+See screenshot below:

+c. now you should see the screen below:

-### 4. Gather the map data.
-To do this:
+### 4. Gather the map data
    a.	click on create a map.
 (American FactFinder will ask you to click on a data.
 For this case it does not really matter, but I will select Population Estimate 2017.)
 You will see the following:

 ![image](https://user-images.githubusercontent.com/37058499/64699039-fb0f7d00-d471-11e9-8fa1-51c5d8dac1c5.png)